-With the new Bankruptcy Amendment (Debt Agreement Reform) Bill 2018 (the Bill) coming into effect on 27 June 2019, a DA will now last for a maximum of 3 years instead of 5.
-This means you’ll have a reduced window to pay off your debt.
-An IA, however, can be any length of time but normally last between five to seven years.
-This may soon be the better option for many Australians struggling with debt who need longer to pay it off.
+The new Bankruptcy Amendment (Debt Agreement Reform) Bill 2018 (the Bill), which came into effect on 27 June 2019, has changed the length of a DA to last for a maximum of 3 years instead of 5 (unless you own property).
+This means you have a reduced window to pay off your debt.
+An IA, however, can be any length of time but generally lasts between five to seven years.
+This may be the better option for many Australians struggling with debt who need longer to pay it off.

 Both agreements enable you to manage your debt with one easy payment while still leaving you money to live comfortably.

 What is a Part 9 Debt Agreement?

 A Part 9 Debt Agreement is a legislated, legal and binding agreement between you and your creditors.
 It is a positive solution which outlines a new, affordable payment arrangement of your unsecured debts.
 This allows you to repay only a percentage of each dollar you owe, while being able to get on with your life and avoid the harsh consequences of bankruptcy.

 DAs fall under Part 9 of the Bankruptcy Act 1966.
 So, technically, it is considered an act of Bankruptcy.
 However, it’s very different from actually declaring Bankruptcy.
 Entering a DA doesn’t carry the same lifetime restrictions as bankruptcy.